NLnetLabs/routinator/README.md

 Routinator is designed to be lean and is capable of running on minimalist hardware, such as a Raspberry Pi.
 Running it on a system with 1GB of available RAM and 1GB of available disk space will give the global RPKI data set enough room to grow for the foreseeable future.

-A powerful CPU is not required, as cryptographic validation currently takes less than two seconds on an average system.
+As new RPKI repositories can emerge in any IP address range and on any domain name, outbound traffic must not be blocked based on IP or DNS in any way.
+Routinator only needs to establish outbound connections via HTTPS and rsync, on ports 443 and 873, respectively.

 ## Getting Started